Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 In the literature, some authors have attempted to formalize these attacks and the effects on specific mechanisms using game theory~\cite{Bilogrevic2010,Liu2010}.
 These formalizations often make an informal honest majority assumption, which assumes that a majority of the nodes (or sometimes keys or messages) is honest.
 The assumption is sometimes explicitly specified as being about a local neighborhood or the entire network.
 A local honest majority assumption is then the assumption that more than half of the nodes in the direct communication range of a vehicle is honest.
+This assumption is the most significant limitation of some classes of detection mechanisms, which we will discuss at length in this survey.
+Apart from this, we will rely on terminology introduced by earlier work~\cite{Raya2007-Securing,Bissmeyer2011-Simulation,Papadimitratos2008,Leinmueller2008-Modeling}.